australasian-computer-music-association/10-rose-self-experiential-prototyping/article.md

 The AR 11 target images are painted in *Tilt Brush* and the QR codes are printed out and stuck on music stands for the forthcoming opera performance at BLOOM Festival.
-The target images overlay moving virtual images which are triggered with the spectators *EyeJack* mobile AR app:
+The target images overlay moving virtual images which are triggered with the spectator's *EyeJack* mobile AR app.

 ![Images and QR codes from AR Artemis](./media/image15.png){ width=50% }